 Trend 3: TRANSFORMATION OF STAKEHOLDERS IN DIGITAL EDUCATION.
 This trend is manifested, primarily, through the ambidirectional shifts in human to machine interaction in education.
-The subsequent result is the introduction of Artificial Intelligence solutions in education (Fig. 8) as an alternative form of educational communication subjects - from limited in scope and complexity to sophisticated and communicatively independent: Chat-bots; Gamification of educational tasks; AI Teacher Assistant (LMS); AI learning companion; Educational robots.
+The subsequent result is the introduction of Artificial Intelligence solutions in education (Fig. 6) as an alternative form of educational communication subjects - from limited in scope and complexity to sophisticated and communicatively independent: Chat-bots; Gamification of educational tasks; AI Teacher Assistant (LMS); AI Teacher Avatar (agent); AI learning companion; Educational robots.

-Figure 8: AI Solutions in Education
+Figure 6: AI Solutions in Education in Emergency Conditions